binford2k/recipebook/recipes/_gin_grins/whitechapel.md

   Whitechapel is a swank pub in the San Francisco Embassy hotel.
-This cocktail combines the light sweetness of an Old Tom gin with blanc vermouth and a splash of Bénédictine for a cocktail that drinks like a Martini, but with more complexity and crucially, fewer preconceptions and less pretensious.
+This cocktail combines the light sweetness of an Old Tom gin with blanc vermouth and a splash of Bénédictine for a cocktail that drinks like a Martini, but with more complexity and crucially, fewer preconceptions and less pretentious.

 ingredients:
   - 1 1/2 part Old Tom gin